 Robert A. Hoida, AIA, NCARB

 Bob has over 25 years of varied experience in the architectural profession.
 That experience lies in traditional architectural practice as well as with national Development firms in the Midwest.
 A graduate of the University of Minnesota, Bob has held positions in Minneapolis, Chicago, Indianapolis, and Detroit.
 The last twenty years have been in Detroit, and currently is a retail project manager at Hobbs + Black.
 Bob has held positions at Simon Property Group, The Taubman Company, and a division of the Pillsbury Co. in the past

-In addition to currently acting as Past President of AIA Detroit, Bob will also represent AIA Detroit on the AIA Michigan Board of Directors.
+Bob represents AIA Detroit on the AIA Michigan Executive Committee.
 Bob’s interest in the regeneration of Detroit began with a retail project in Downtown Detroit, which led to his interest in the UPC.
 Bob has noted that “Detroit’s rich history is evident in almost every corner of the City.
 AIA Detroit and its members have a calling to have a voice in how the City grows and re-invents itself.”

 Charles E. Lewis, AIA

 Integrated Design Solutions, LLC

 Charles E. Lewis, Jr., is the Director of Architecture at Integrated Design Solutions.
 He has over 25 years of experience in the AE industry.
 Chuck’s experience is wide-ranging from college and university facilities, K-12 schools, laboratories, sports and recreation and airport work.
 He received a Bachelor of Architecture from University of Houston.